 An eating disorder causes clinically significant distress in a patient’s body or mind.
 A person who is concerned about weight gain and takes healthy steps to lose weight would not fit the definition.
 But people that severely restrict food intake, engage in purging behaviors or binge episodes, and have an irrational fear of gaining weight are often experiencing eating disorder symptoms.
 If these symptoms persist, they may qualify for a diagnosis.

 Eating disorders are differentiated from other mental health conditions because they directly impact nutrition, one of the key elements of bodily health.
-Other mental health conditions can influence eating behaviors, including depression.
+Other mental health conditions can influence eating behaviors, including depression and obsessive-compulsive disorder (OCD).
+OCD often co-occurs with eating disorders and can manifest through behaviors related to preoccupations with food, weight, or exercise.
 But eating disorders are defined by their direct relationship to eating habits, and an obsessive focus on eating and/or on weight gain or weight loss.

 The History of Eating Disorders